leonfresh/gwintel/README.md

 ## Supabase Login

-- Visit `/login` to sign in via Supabase Auth.
+- Visit `/login` to sign in via Supabase Auth (magic link).

 ## Posting & Voting

-- Adding new posts or voting requires:
+- Adding new posts or voting requires being signed in.
-  - being signed in, and
-  - verifying your email (Supabase email confirmation).